Build a Physical Network

 How do I actually find such opportunities?

 I’m glad you asked.
-First of all, enquire about conference speaker opportunities from the professional connections you make at local meetups and conferences.
+First of all, inquire about conference speaker opportunities from the professional connections you make at local meetups and conferences.
 Of course, you’ll have to convey your unique value proposition.
-Perhaps you have significant experience on the subject.
+Perhaps you have significant experience in the subject.
 Maybe you have a fancy ecommerce store.
 Maybe you have attained serious results with what you want to speak on.

 Once you’ve leveraged your network, explore the following avenues to add more gigs in your database:

 What if you had a tool that presented you with a list of events in your industry and gave you the contact information for each?
 Well, that’s exactly what Agent is.
 The tool offers a list of 1,000+ events, all categorized by date, size, and genre.
 Additionally, it provides the contact info for the conference or point person, making it easy to reach out to them.

 No other tool offers such results.
 Thus, if you’re looking for a simple and straightforward way to find a public speaking opportunity, take Agent on a test drive.

 When using Facebook, not only should you keep an eye out for posts and ads that mention a conference, but you should try searching for them.
 This can be done through the use of hashtags.